Website migration checklist

 Establish priority pages for monitoring

 Ensure a developer has time to fix issues once the site has gone live.
-You should prepare developers that they may need to fix common issues like:- Incorrect robots.txt rules
+You should prepare developers that they may need to fix common issues like:

 - Missing/incorrect redirects